aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Single Responsiblity Principle: It centralizes the management of database connections, separating it from other database operations
 * Singleton Patter: It ensures that there is a single instance of the connection, reused throughout the application

+SOLID:
+Single Responsibility Principle
+    * A class should have only one job/responsibility Open-Closed Principle
+    * Entities (classes, functions, etc.) should be open for extension but closed for modification Liskov Sustitution Principle
+    * Objects of a superclass should be replaceable with objects of subclasses Interface Segregation Principle
+    * Clients should not be forced to depend on interfaces they don't use Dependency Inversion Principle
+    * High-level modules should not depend on low-level modules; both should depend on abstractions

+OOP:
+Abstraction
+    * Hide implementation details
+Inheritance
+    *
+Polymorphism
+Encapsulation

 I've also added Dockerfile to allow a user to run my application on any system that supports Docker.